queer-community-allies/queer-community-allies/resources/index.md

 ## 🏳️‍🌈 For Teachers
-We get asked all the time, "How can I make my classroom/space more LGBTQ friendly?" and "What resources do I have as a teacher?"

 - Idea: Introduce yourself with your pronouns to your students and coworkers.
 - Idea: Put just one rainbow sticker somewhere in your space, or wear a rainbow pin on your lanyard.
 - There are lots of ways to show allyship!
 Find something that feels true to you.